msneddon/nfsim/NFsim/tools/README.txt

                      necessary, for instance, to extract the value of local functions in NFsim, plot average aggregate sizes, or determine the structure and configuration of polymers.

+NFparamScan        - Set of tools designed for running NFsim simulations from a
+                     Matlab environment and performing parameter scanning on those models.
+There is also an included set of scripts that can be modified to run parameter estimation on your model.
+This code can not be generalized because it depends on the type and format of your experimental data that you are using, but can be relatively easily modified.
+To run the parameter scanning methods on your data, see the script "runParameterScan.m".
+If you want to use the parameter estimation methods, look at the script named "runTLBRfit.m", which is code that runs a fit on the TLBR model.
+However, the overall steps for running a fit will be similar for all models.
+You will just have to modify the code to read your own experimental data, and decide how that data should be extracted from the model.

 PhiBPlot           - A Java program originally developed for BioNetGen, but that can
                      read and plot NFsim GDAT files as well.
 See the README in the PhiBPlot directory for information on running the program.